Art Basel in Miami

 - Travel brands

 Many artists themselves are jumping into the pop-up scene too — and they’re met with lots of support.
-Young Artist Initiative, for example, hosted the RAW Pop-Up i 2017 that featured up-and-coming artists’ works.
-(Tip: If you don’t have art-related products yourself, you could use a pop-up as an opportunity to show your support for the art community and showcase artists instead of products.)
+Young Artist Initiative, for example, hosted the RAW Pop-Up Store in 2017 that featured up-and-coming artists’ works.
+(Tip: If you don’t have art-related products yourself, you could use a pop-up store as an opportunity to show your support for the art community and showcase artists instead of products.)

 Find Spaces Last-Minute

-Be it your own products or the work of emerging creatives, it’s still not too late to open a pop-up store of your own during Art Basel.
+Be it your own products or the work of emerging creatives, it’s never too late to open a pop-up store of your own during Miami Art Basel.
 Spaces are still available to rent.
 (Storefront tip: Look for something closer to Miami Beach, since that’s where the event is based, and you’ll also get additional foot traffic from the area’s pedestrians.)
 Here are our top 5!

 Attend Other Art Basel Events